Satya (1998 film)

 Varma, initially planned to make an action film, but decided to make a film focusing on felonies after meeting some criminals.
 He hired Kashyap and Shukla to write the film, and opted to use lesser-known actors.
 The soundtrack and score were composed by Vishal Bhardwaj and Sandeep Chowta, respectively, while the lyrics were written by Gulzar.
 Its early cinematography was done by Gerard Hooper, who was replaced by Mazhar Kamran.
 The film was shot in Mumbai on a budget of ₹2.5 crore.

-Satya was released on 3 July 1998 to critical acclaim, particularly for its realistic depiction of the Indian underworld.
-It was a commercial success, grossing ₹15 crore, and helped launch a number of careers (especially for Kashyap and Bajpayee).
+Satya was released on 3 July 1998 with widespread critical acclaim, particularly for its realistic depiction of the Indian underworld and Bajpayee's performance.
+It was also very commercially successful, grossing ₹15 crore, and helped launch a number of careers (especially for Kashyap and Bajpayee).
 The film won six Filmfare Awards and a National Film Award.
-Over the years, Satya has been regarded as a cult film, and is considered one of the greatest films ever made by a number of critics and scholars in Indian cinema.
-Film critic Rajeev Masand called it one of the most influential films of the past ten years.
+Over the years, Satya has been regarded as a cult film, and is considered one of the greatest films ever in Indian cinema, credited with laying the foundation for gangster films in Bollywood.
 It inspired several sequels like Company (2002) and D (2005), and a direct sequel, Satya 2 (2013).